etam4260/rhud/README.md

 tools, resources, and contact information for the organizations and individuals that partner with HUD.
-These often include nonprofit groups and state and municipal governments, but also include borrowers, lenders, and brokers involved in HUD’s multifamily loan programs”
+These often include nonprofit groups and state and municipal governments, but also include borrowers, lenders, and brokers involved in HUD’s multifamily loan programs (Disaster Recovery Grant Reporting System, 2022).”

 The DRGR Disaster Recovery Grant Reporting System which HUD Exchange uses to supply public data does not have an active API for retrieving